 A lot of research has been carried out on this issue.
 According to findings, a person who has been a victim of childhood bullying is prone to suffer from psychological disorders as an adult compared to a child who has not faced any bullying.

-Dr Andre Sourander, who is a faculty of child psychiatry of the University of Turku in Finland stated that a child who experienced bullying undergoes chronic depression which needs treatment.
-Because this depressive disorder becomes prominent when the child grows up.
+Dr. Andre Sourander, who is a faculty of child psychiatry at the University of Turku in Finland stated that a person who experienced childhood bullying undergoes chronic depression which needs treatment.
+Also, this depressive disorder becomes prominent when the child grows up.

 In order to track the dynamics of the disorders caused by bullying, Sourander carried out an experiment where around 5000 children were taken into consideration.